sanyuzhang/TripAdvisorReviewClassifier/README.md

-# TripAdvisorReviewClassifier
+# TripAdvisorReviewRegressor
-A LightGBM model based classifier which can predict the overall rating of a hotel by parsing its reviews using NLTK
+A LightGBM model based regressor which can predict the overall rating of a hotel by parsing its reviews using NLTK

 **Env Setup**
 1. Using Python3.
 All the commands are using python3.